VladimirStavinchuk/rsschool-cv/cv.md

 - Kdenlive

 ## Education and courses:
+- 1996-2000 Modern University for the Humanities // Bachelor of Economics
+- 2000-2003 Tomsk State University of Control Systems and Radioelectronics //Information systems in economics

 - Web Development for Beginners: HTML and CSS // Stepik, code-basics.com
 - JavaScript for beginners // Stepik, code-basics.com
 - Git certificate.
 Basic course. // GeekBrains and hexlet.io